nats-io/stan.java/README.md

 This timeout interval is specified by the subscription option `AckWait`, which defaults to 30 seconds.

 By default, messages are automatically acknowledged by the NATS Streaming client library after the subscriber's message handler is invoked.
 However, there may be cases in which the subscribing client wishes to accelerate or defer acknowledgement of the message.
-To do this, the client must set manual acknowledgement mode on the subscription, and invoke `ack()` on the `Msg`. ex:
+To do this, the client must set manual acknowledgement mode on the subscription, and individually acknowledge messages.
+For example:

 ```java
 // Subscribe with manual ack mode, and set AckWait to 60 seconds